“THE LEGAL CORNER”

 Note that the written and signed instructions do not have to be in a Will.
 They could be in a prepaid funeral contract or a written instrument signed and acknowledged by the decedent.
 Acknowledged means the writing must be notarized at the time the decedent signs the written statement.
 The written instructions should name a designated agent for making sure the wishes stated are followed and it is a good idea to name at least one alternate agent.
-Additionally, and most importantly, the written instruction should state clearly the special instructions as to interment the decedent has.
+Additionally, and most importantly, the written instruction should state clearly the special instructions as to the interment the decedent has.

-While not necessary, however it may be required by the funeral home, crematory or cemetery organization, it should state they are not liable due to reliance on the instrument.
+While not necessary, however, it may be required by the funeral home, crematory or cemetery organization, it should state they are not liable due to reliance on the instrument.

 If you want the freedom to decide how and where your remains will be handled and distributed when you die, you should consult with an estate planning and probate attorney.
-If you are considering entering contract with a funeral home, then be sure to discuss this matter with them.
+If you are considering entering a contract with a funeral home, then be sure to discuss this matter with them.
 Plan to avoid arguments and controversy to make things easier on your loved ones.

 Sam A. Moak is an attorney with the Huntsville law firm of Moak & Moak, P.C.
-He is licensed to practice in all fields of law by the Supreme Court of Texas, is a Member of the State Bar College, and is a member of the Real Estate, Probate and Trust Law Section of the State Bar of Texas.
+He is licensed to practice in all fields of law by the Supreme Court of Texas, is a Member of the State Bar College and is a member of the Real Estate, Probate and Trust Law Section of the State Bar of Texas.